 The post holder should embody and demonstrate our core Crick values:

 Bold; Open; Collegial, in addition to the following:

 - PhD in a relevant field or in the final stages of PhD submission

 - Good knowledge and experience in coding (Python/Julia/C or similar languages)

 - Technical expertise in mathematical modelling and/or machine learning

 - An interest in applying computational methods to biological problems

 - A demonstrated ability to generate and pursue independent research ideas

-- Excellent communication skills, written and verbal as evidenced by publications, preprints and conference presentations
+- Excellent communication skills, written and verbal as evidenced by publications, preprints and/or conference presentations

 - Dedication to reproducible research and open science